San Diego Top 7 Amazing Engagement Session Locations

 Crowded: can get busy on weekends, keep walking

 Tips: The visitor center is a good start.
-The park opens 9am-5pm so plan your shoot accordingly.
+The park opens 9am-5pm every day so plan your shoot accordingly.

 Charming Julian is one hour east of downtown San Diego.
 Nestled between Volcan Mountain and the Cuyamaca Range, Julian has an interesting combination of oak and pine forests.
 It’s famous for some of the best apple pies in SoCal.
 Besides delicious pies, Julian is also popular for its 4 season weather, thanks to its high elevation.
 For those who love winter adventures but won’t have enough time traveling to Lake Tahoe or Big Bear, this spot is for you!
 Come visit, explore the town, do a hike, have apple pies then head back in the same day!